 [Regulation 7B inserted: Gazette 3 May 2013 p.
 1747.]

 7C.
-Modified application of section 60(b) of Act
+Modified application of s.
+60(1) of Act

 (1) This regulation applies to a residential tenancy agreement that creates a tenancy for a fixed term expiring on or before the day that is 30 days after the day on which the Residential Tenancies Amendment Act 2011 section 59(1) comes into operation.